uzxmx/api_warden/README.md

         user_id: user_id,
         access_token: access_token,
         refresh_token: refresh_token
       }
     end
   end
 end
 ```

-* In client side, when requesting the refresh token api, you need to add below http headers.
+* On client side, when requesting the refresh token api, you need to specify below http headers.

 ```
 X-User-Id: <the user id rendered in sign in api>
 X-User-Refresh-Token: <the refresh token rendered in sign in api>